-On September 16, 1842, Mayfield assembled a company of volunteers from La Grange, to follow Capt.
+During a speech in the Texas House of Representatives on January 4, 1842, Mayfield disparaged fellow congressman David S. Kaufman.
+The two men exchanged gunfire and Kaufman ultimately died from a wound to the abdomen, but the encounter was considered a fair fight and Mayfield did not face charges.
+On September 16, 1842, Mayfield assembled a company of fifty-three volunteers from La Grange, to follow Capt.
 Nicholas Dawson in an attempt to repel Gen. Adrián Woll's Mexican army from San Antonio.
 His group, joined by others under the command of Jesse Billingsley and W. J. Wallace, arrived at the scene of the Dawson massacre on Salado Creek while it was occurring.
 Mayfield, as the commanding officer, determined that his group was too far outnumbered and remained in the distance until the following day, when he joined the command of Mathew Caldwell.
+Mayfield commanded one of the battalions but opposed pursuing Woll further south due to overwhelming force and the inevitable arrival of Mexican reinforcements.
 In 1842 Mayfield was a member of the Somervell expedition but did not join the subsequent Mier expedition.
+Congressman Robert Potter died in 1842 and bequeathed one-third of his estate to Sophia as well as his favorite horse “Shakespeare” to James.
 In 1843 he presented himself as a candidate for major general of the Texas army but removed himself from consideration because, he said, of ill health.
 It is probable, however, that accusations of cowardice during the Woll invasion leveled by Mathew Caldwell and Edward Burleson had much to do with his decision.
-Mayfield represented Fayette County at the Convention of 1845 and during the same year challenged Burleson to a duel but did not go through with the engagement.
+Mayfield represented Fayette County at the Convention of 1845 and in September challenged Burleson to a duel but did not go through with the engagement.

 29° 54.643, -096° 52.109